mongodb/go-client-mongodb-atlas/README.md

 A Go HTTP client for the [MongoDB Atlas API](https://docs.atlas.mongodb.com/api/).

-Note that atlas only supports the two most recent major versions of Go.
+Note that `go-client-mongodb-atlas` only supports the two most recent major versions of Go.

 ## Usage